Continue to site >

 Other Investments

-In order to help the Fund meet its daily investment objective by maintaining the daily desired level of leveraged exposure to the Index, maintain its tax status as a regulated investment company on days in and around quarter-end, help the Fund maintain its desired exposure to Bitcoin Futures Contracts when it is approaching or has exceeded position limits or accountability levels, or because of liquidity or other constraints, the Fund may invest in the following:
+In order to help the Fund meet its daily investment objective by maintaining the daily desired level of leveraged exposure to bitcoin, maintain its tax status as a regulated investment company on days in and around quarter-end, help the Fund maintain its desired exposure to Bitcoin Futures Contracts when it is approaching or has exceeded position limits or accountability levels, or because of liquidity or other constraints, the Fund may invest in the following:

 Reverse Repurchase Agreements